 The lone star tick, Amblyomma americanum, is found mostly in wooded areas with thick undergrowth and around animal resting areas.
-The four stages of the lone star tick's life cycle are the same as the other hard ticks, with the nymphs being active in May through August, and adults being active in April through August.
+The four stages of the lone star tick's life cycle are the same as the other hard ticks, with the nymphs being active in May through August and adults being active in April through August.
 Adult females have a distinct white dot or "lone star" on their backs.
 Adult males have varied white streaks or spots around the margins of their shield.
 The lone star tick is known to be an aggressive biter of humans in all stages of the life cycle.
 Larvae do not carry disease, but the nymphs and adults are known to transmit numerous diseases.
 There is also believed to be an association between a bite from the lone star tick and an allergy to alpha-gal, a carbohydrate found in the meat of mammals.

-During the 2017 tick surveillance season, the majority of ticks collected were identified as American dog ticks (D. variabilis).
-Deer ticks (I. scapularis) were submitted from Cass, Mercer, Morton, Oliver, Pierce, Rolette, and Walsh counties.
-Two ticks identified as lone star ticks (A. americanum) were submitted from Dunn and Dickey counties.
-Additional information about the 2017 tick surveillance project can be found at www.ndhealth.gov/disease/Tickborne/.
+During the 2018 tick surveillance season, most ticks collected were identified as American dog ticks (D. variabilis).
+Deer ticks (I. scapularis) were submitted from Grant, Grand Forks, Rolette, Walsh, Ransom, Ramsey, Burleigh, Richland, Ward, Morton, Traill, Steele, Emmons, Towner, Dunn, Cass, Pembina, Stutsman, Kidder, Hettinger, Benson, and Mercer counties.
+One tick identified as a lone star tick (A. americanum) was submitted from Cass county.
+Additional information about the 2018 tick surveillance project can be found at www.ndhealth.gov/disease/Tickborne/.